Quick answer

 Is Delirium Café worth visiting in Brussels?

 Delirium Café holds the Guinness World Record for most beers available (3,000+).
-It's worth a visit for the experience, but Reddit locals warn it can be overcrowded and overpriced.
+It's worth a visit for the experience, but locals warn it can be overcrowded and overpriced.
 Go early, check the Hoppy Loft on the top floor, and don't expect the full menu to be available.
 For a better Belgian beer experience, pair it with a visit to Moeder Lambic or Bier Circus.

 How much do beers cost in Brussels bars?